dward2/BME547/Assignments/CPAP Measurements/README.md

 and $p_2$ in the above equation.
 The resulting flow rate is assigned a negative value to indicate flow away from the patient.

-The input file is a text file with the data for time point on a separate line.
+The input file is a text file with the data for each time point on a separate line.
 The seven data points for each time period are separated by commas.
 The first line of the data file contains the description of the seven data columns.

 ## Program Specifications
 * The program should read the input data from a text file.
 Example input files